12 Steps to Take if You Haven’t Saved Enough For College

 And seek out advice from experienced family, friends, and co-workers, like those in the Paying For College 101 group, because they may have some valuable tips too.

-Hard work does payoff.
-Don’t give up.
-Good luck and it can’t hurt to start praying.
+Good luck (and it can’t hurt to start praying).

 CONNECT WITH OTHER PARENTS FIGURING OUT